-Chaired by Lucille Marsh, Esq., the Domestic Violence and Sexual Assault Victims Committee works to address the particular needs of these victims and improve the legal response to their unique situations.
-The Committee’s current priorities include:
+Chaired by Lucille Marsh, Esq., the Domestic Violence and Sexual Assault Victims/Survivors Committee works to address the special needs of the victims/survivors of domestic violence, sexual assault and human trafficking through education of law enforcement, prosecutors and others, passage of legislation and court rules, and collaboration with service providers.
+The Committee’s current priorities include the following:

-Clarification of the ICJ Rules re Human Trafficking Victims: In July 2020, the Committee sought and obtained from the Interstate Commission for Juveniles an important clarification (attached at right) concerning the applicability of the Interstate Compact for Juveniles (ICJ) rules to juvenile human trafficking victims.
+Clarification of the ICJ Rules re Human Trafficking Victims: In July 2020, the Committee sought and obtained from the Interstate Commission for Juveniles an important clarification (attached at right) concerning the applicability of the rules of the Interstate Compact for Juveniles (“ICJ”) to juvenile human trafficking victims.
 As clarified, the rule will permit juvenile human trafficking victims who are not under court supervision as delinquents or dependents in their home states to remain in the state in which they were found, rather than be involuntarily returned to their home state.
 This clarification will enable the juveniles to obtain support in their new location away from their traffickers and insecure homes.
-Because the ICJ’s rule clarification explicitly prevents the involuntary return of victims to their home states, which can result in tragic consequences, the Committee is actively pursuing opportunities to educate juvenile service providers, law enforcement, and the courts about this update.
+Because the ICJ’s rule clarification explicitly prevents the involuntary return of victims to their home states, which can result in tragic consequences, the Committee is actively pursuing opportunities to educate juvenile service providers, law enforcement, and the courts about this important policy clarification.

-Supporting Legislation Creating a Statewide Rape Kit Tracking System: In response to a report from Auditor General Eugene DePasquale that identified at least 3,200 untested rape kits in Pennsylvania, Act 164 of 2018 was signed into law on October 24, 2018.
+Statewide Rape Kit Tracking System: In response to a report that identified at least 3,200 untested rape kits in Pennsylvania, Act 164 was signed into law on October 24, 2018.
 The law amended the Sexual Assault Testing and Evidence Collection Act to establish a Commission to review funding needs and create a hotline for hospitals to call if a rape kit is not retrieved within 72 hours.
 The legislation was critically needed due to the reluctance of prosecutors to pursue rape charges against a perpetrator without the medical evidence provided by the kit.
-Since the passage of Act 164, the Committee has been working with Interbranch Commission member State Senator Katie Muth to monitor the implementation of the legislation.
-Based on a successful tracking system established by the state of Idaho, Senator Muth recently introduced a new bill, S.B.
-860, requiring the Department of Health to launch a statewide rape kit tracking system, to be administered and funded jointly by the Department of Health and the PA State Police, and which will be anonymously accessible to victims and authorized users.
-The Committee is planning to advocate for passage of the new legislation, including sending a letter in support of it to Senate Judiciary Committee members.
+In late 2021, Interbranch Commission member State Senator Katie Muth introduced related legislation, S.B.
+860, requiring the PA Dept. of Health (DOH) to launch a statewide rape kit tracking system, to be administered and funded jointly by the DOH and the PA State Police, and which will be anonymously accessible to victims and authorized users.
+The legislation is based on a successful tracking system established by the state of Idaho.

-Guide on Safety Procedures in Courthouses and Related Facilities in Domestic Violence and Sexual Assault Cases: After learning of several tragic instances involving shootings of domestic violence victims and judges in state courts and court-related facilities, the Committee began researching safety procedures in Pennsylvania’s courts, particularly in cases involving domestic violence and sexual assault.
-The Committee’s investigation resulted in the production of our 2016 guide (attached at right), entitled And Safety for All: A Guide for Making the Courts Safe for Victims of Domestic Violence and Sexual Assault.
-The guide, which includes a safety check list to be used by court administrators on a monthly basis, was distributed to all Pennsylvania judicial districts and centers that provide assistance to victims and survivors of domestic violence.
+Guide on Safety Procedures in Courthouses and Related Facilities in Domestic Violence and Sexual Assault Cases: After learning of several tragic instances involving the murders of domestic violence victims and judges in state courts and court-related facilities, the Committee produced a guide (attached at right) entitled And Safety for All: A Guide for Making the Courts Safe for Victims of Domestic Violence and Sexual Assault.
+The guide includes a safety check list to be used by court administrators on a monthly basis, which was distributed to all PA judicial districts and centers providing assistance to victims/survivors of domestic violence.

-Pamphlet on Safety for Domestic Violence Victims: In 2007, the Committee produced a pamphlet (attached at right) entitled Domestic Violence: Safety Tips for You and Your Family to provide essential and practical safety tips for victims of domestic violence and their families, including information on accessing the court for Protection from Abuse Orders.
+Pamphlet on Safety for Domestic Violence Victims/Survivors: In 2007, the Committee produced a pamphlet (attached at right) entitled Domestic Violence: Safety Tips for You and Your Family to provide essential and practical safety tips for victims/survivors of domestic violence and their families, including information on how to obtain Protection from Abuse Orders.
 Over the course of the past 14 years, the Commission has distributed the pamphlet, printed in both English and Spanish, to police departments throughout the Commonwealth for use by officers responding to domestic violence calls.
 The pamphlets also have been provided to statewide victims’ services and advocacy organizations, such as PCADV and PCAR, for distribution to their clients.

 - Lucille Marsh, Esquire (Chair)